 The data published does not contain the IDs (either ONS or GSS) for the new areas, so therefore I don’t judge this to have met my initial request.

 For the request to be met, I will need this data with the ONS or GSS IDs included.
-To state that "there will be no change to the boundary IDs" isn't meaningful in the case where two wards have merged, as there is no way of knowing what of the two IDs will be kept.
+To state that "there will be no change to the boundary IDs" isn’t meaningful in the case where 2 wards have merged, as there is no way of knowing what of the two IDs will be kept.